 Community involvement is not only a passion, but a way of life for Laura.
 Since she launched the agency, Laura has dedicated at least 15 percent of GFM’s work to nonprofit clients and pro bono accounts.
-She serves on numerous boards including Center for Women’s Health Research, Downtown Denver Inc., Early Milestones Colorado, Emmanuel Sanders Foundation, Havern School, Rocky Mountain Children’s Law Center and Tennyson Center for Children.
-She is a member of the Colorado Women's Chamber of Commerce and she serves on the Denver Art Museum’s marketing & strategic alliance committee.
+She serves on numerous boards including Havern School, Rocky Mountain Children’s Law Center and Tennyson Center for Children.
 She is also past president of the Colorado chapter of the Entrepreneur’s Organization (EO).

 Laura earned a master’s degree in journalism from Northwestern University and a bachelor’s degree from Vanderbilt University.
 In her spare time, she likes to dabble in real estate investing, is a frustrated interior designer and can’t figure out why she is always last on the Peloton leader board.
-Her teenage daughter just got her driver’s permit (so she encourages you to please stay off of the road), and her two young sons may have given her a gray hair or two, but they also always keep her laughing.
+Her teenage daughter just got her driver’s license (so she encourages you to please stay off of the road), and her two young sons may have given her a gray hair or two, but they also always keep her laughing.

 Biography | The Real Story